sharpmachine/jessekade.com/content/index.md

 				<img src="themes/smm/img/jesse.jpg" class="img-responsive" alt="Jesse Kade" width="1110" height="1110">
 			</div>
 			<div class="col-sm-6">
-				<p>User experience designer and front-end developer with a strong background in web-based products using user-centered design principles.</p>
+				<p>User experience designer with background in web-based products using user-centered design principles.
+I'm obsessed with building cool things with amazing people.
+When you surround yourself with great people, great things happen.</p>
-				<p>A few years ago I started Sharp Machine Media – a branding, strategy and design studio.
-We did some amazing projects and built an amazing team.
-Through it all I've learned so much and grew greatly, not only as a UXer and coder, but also as a leader.</p>
+				<p>Currently a UX team of one with Noble Software Group.
+I'm responsible for doing user research, usability testing, information architecture, interaction design, prototyping, and working with the back-end team to ship, all in a never-ending iterative loop.</p>
-				<p>Recently my wife and I decided to make a move to Orange County, CA to purse more opportunities in our respective fields.
-I'd like to join a team of great people that value excellence, innovation and personal growth.
-I firmly believe that when you surround yourself with great people great things happen.</p>
+				<p>From Jan.
+2010 to Jan.
+2015 I owned Sharp Machine Media – a branding, strategy and design agency.
+My client-facing responsibilities included UX design and UI development.</p>
-				<p><small>note: I'm currently based in Redding, Ca but am moving to Orange County in a few months.</small></p>
+				<p>Besides that, I'm married to an amazing South African swimmer and we have our first child, a son, due in August.
+We will be relocating to Seattle in the next 6-9 months.</p>
-				<p>– Jesse</p>
+				<p>P.S. – I'm currently available for UX consultation.</p>
 			</div>
 		</div>
 	</div>